 In the preparation of the inventory, NCVs and fuel consumption data for the ETS plants are compared to the corresponding data in the inventory.
 If there are significant differences, corrections are carried out to the inventory data.
-Generally, for the most common fuels, the differences in aggregated NCVs and EFs are less than +-1%.
-For the different wood fuels the differences in NCVs can be somewhat larger (generally +-2-10%), due to difficulties of plant operators in disaggregating the wood residues to the fuel code system, but also due to variations in the moisture content of wood fuels.
-The difference in the total amount of wood fuels in TJs was e.g. in 2015 about 0.6%.
+Generally, for the most common fuels, the differences in aggregated NCVs and EFs on a facility level are less than +-1%.
+For the different wood fuels the differences in NCVs can be somewhat larger (+-2-10%) for individual facilities due to difficulties of plant operators in disaggregating the wood residues to the fuel code system, but also due to variations in the moisture content of wood fuels.

-Information compiled from YLVA database and Emission Trading Registry is completed and crosschecked against fuel data from the energy statistics and comparisons are made with data in CRF tables prepared by Statistics Finland, at the aggregation level allowed for statistical confidentiality.
+Information compiled from YLVA database and Emission Trading Registry is completed and cross-checked against fuel data from the energy statistics and comparisons are made with data in CRF tables prepared by Statistics Finland, at the aggregation level allowed for statistical confidentiality.